devocon-org/sophos/sophos-configuration-structure.md

 This IP address method refers to a single sender/receiver.
 It can be used for both sending and receiving the data.

 In most cases, a Unicast address is associated with a single device or host, but a device or host that may have more than one unicast address.

+_**Broadcast addressing**_

+Broadcasting addressing is another addressing method available in IPv4.
+It allows you to manage data to all destinations on a network with a single transmission operation.

+The IP address 255.255.255.255 is mostly used for network broadcast.
+Moreover, limited directed-broadcast uses the all-ones host address with the network prefix.

+IPv6 does not provide any implementation and any broadcast addressing.
+It replaces it with multicast to the specially defined all-nodes of the multicast address.